eleas008/Pocket_money_management_system/README.md

 Components:
   1.Python (Version 3.12.1)
-  2.sqlite3 (For database)[It's a third party app and it's very lightweight app and easy to install.
+  2.sqlite3 (For database)[It's a third party app.
+It's very lightweight app and easy to install.
 You can download it from "https://www.sqlite.org/download.html"]
   3.Packeges: tkinter,sqlite3,datetime

 Objectives: